-Buttigieg takes lead, Biden lags in Democrats' first 2020 results
+Buttigieg takes lead in Iowa, Biden lags in Democrats' first 2020 results

 But the Democratic candidates had already departed Iowa and turned their attention to the next contest in New Hampshire on Feb.
 11 before the first results had even been released.

-Michael Bloomberg, the former New York City mayor who entered the race late and has decided to skip the early-voting states to focus on later contests, seized on the muddled results, announcing he would buy more advertising and hire more staff.
+Michael Bloomberg, the former New York mayor who entered the race late and has decided to skip the early voting states to focus on later contests, seized on the muddled results, saying he would buy more advertising and hire more staff.

 “After more than a year of this primary, the field is as unsettled as ever.
 No one has made the sale or even come close to it,” campaign spokeswoman Galia Slayen told Reuters.

 Price, the Iowa Democratic chairman, said the problems were “unacceptable.”
 He said the app was recording data accurately but only tallying part of it.
-The coding problem was fixed and state officials are verifying the data from the app with required paper documentation, he said.
+The coding problem was fixed and state officials were verifying the data from the app with required paper documentation, he said.

 Some local officials reported having trouble using the mobile app to report results from schools, community centers and other locations.
 But when they turned to the traditional method - calling results in by telephone - they were put on hold and could not get through.

 The Nevada Democratic Party said that for its Feb.
-22 presidential caucuses it will not be using the same app or vendor employed in Iowa.
+22 presidential caucuses it would not be using the same app or vendor employed in Iowa.

 Iowa Democrats had been keen to be more transparent in this year’s caucuses after complaints from Sanders about the 2016 caucuses when he and rival Hillary Clinton earned roughly the same number of delegates who go on to choose the party’s presidential nominee.
 He asked the party for an audit.

+(GRAPHIC-Calendar of each state’s Democratic nominating contest and its allocated delegates link: tmsnrt.rs/37bDD2f)

-Reporting by Trevor Hunnicutt, Joseph Ax, Tim Reid, Simon Lewis, Jarrett Renshaw and Ginger Gibson in Iowa, Michael Martina in New Hampshire and Amanda Becker in Washington; Writing by John Whitesides; Editing by Howard Goller
+Reporting by Trevor Hunnicutt, Joseph Ax, Tim Reid, Simon Lewis, Jarrett Renshaw and Ginger Gibson in Iowa, Michael Martina in New Hampshire and Amanda Becker in Washington; Writing by John Whitesides; Editing by Howard Goller and Peter Cooney